 According to the University of Maryland Medical Center, peppermint calms the stomach muscles and improve bile function.

 According to Healthline, an animal study showed peppermint soothes your digestive system and ease abdominal pain.

-Peppermint improve energy levels and concentration.
+Peppermint improves energy levels and concentration.

-I'm a fan of peppermint tea!
+I'm a lover of peppermint tea!